stain/s11.no/content/2021/house-rules/citation-style.md

 1. Social media commonly let you hover over ambigious times like "Yesterday" to reveal the exact timestamp
 2. Find "Share" permalinks to make sure you don't use URLs that only work for your account
 3. Archive using [WayBack Machine](http://web.archive.org/) if the communication is publicly accessible.
+4. For replies within a thread, use "Inspect Element" to find `id="anchors"` to append as `#anchors` in URI

 ## Software

 Resolution order for how to cite software:
 1. If they have a [CITATION.cff](https://citation-file-format.github.io/) files in a GitHub repository, click _Cite this repository_ to find full list of authors